homeodor/DobrynyaConfigurator/README.md

 - **Do really custom stuff with your Dobrynya.** You can totally examine the code, find some dirty secrets of the communication with Dobrynya and possibly use it to create your own custom apps and setups, such as in Cycling74’s Max.
 Care to automatically change your banks/patches on a certain event?
 It is totally possible.
 - **Check out Web HID, specifically a HF2 protocol.** There are barely ANY examples of the Microsoft’s [HF2](https://github.com/microsoft/uf2/blob/master/hf2.md) firmware upload protocol.
 Now there are.

+# How Dobrynya works

+Here are some details that will help you understand the underpinnings of the Configurator and the device.

 ## Device class, model and serial

 Each device’s serial number consists of model string and, well, an actual serial number.